The complete guide to email disclaimer laws in the United States

 Criminal penalties may include up to 5 years in prison.
 The GLBA Act has been cited by many as the cause of the 2007 subprime mortgage financial crisis.

-All American financial organizations have to attach an email disclaimer to their messages in order to avoid any confidentiality breaches.
-However, an email disclaimer does not make the content of an email 100% confidential.
-Therefore, it is used to warn customers about transmitting sensitive data like account details.
+All American financial organizations must attach an email disclaimer to their messages to avoid any confidentiality breaches.
+However, an email disclaimer doesn't make the content of an email 100% confidential.
+Therefore, it’s used to warn customers about transmitting sensitive data like account details.

 Health Insurance Portability & Accountability Act (HIPAA)